I’m a talker.

 These conversations have become one of the highlights of my day; it not only gives us a chance to switch off from technology prior to going to sleep (something that seems to be an increasing need with our constant drive to be glued to our phones and in ‘connection’ with other people), but we make the opportunity to be completely present with one other.
 In the rush and busyness of life; work, social media, family, friends, general obligations and desires, taking time to actually be present with each other can be incredibly rare.
 The reality is, we needed to make the time, none of our responsibilities were going to magically disappear all at once.
 It means that after work, I give him space for his thought processes whilst he is winding down (I’m not barraging him every five seconds with whatever has come into my head at that exact moment) so he’s not getting annoyed at me, and then it allows me to focus on myself or other work I need to do without being distracted by him because I know that I’ll get my emotional cap later in the evening; something that for me, fuels some of my needs in a relationship

-I can only encourage open conversations with your significant other (SO) if this is something effecting you or you have other needs that are not being met.
-Of course, evaluate whether those needs are reasonable and whow much they would actually require from your SO.
+I can only encourage open conversations with your partner if this is something affecting you or you have other needs that are not being met.
+Of course, evaluate whether those needs are reasonable and how much they would actually require from your partner.